popeindustries/buddy/README.md

 # Buddy

 Buddy is primarily a build framework for the compilation of higher order js/css languages (coffeescript/stylus/less).
-Additionally, however, by using Node.js-style module wrapping and syntax, Buddy helps you write the same style of code for server and client.
+Additionally, by using Node.js-style module wrapping and syntax, Buddy helps you write the same style of code for server and client.
 This modular approach promotes better js code organization, and allows for automatic concatenation (and optional minification) of code for more efficient delivery to the browser.

 ## Installation